 Clouds, water, glass: surprising things that solar UV can pass through

-Do you know that over 90% of UV can pass through light cloud, at half a metre depth under water UV is still 40% as intense as at the surface, and some UV can pass through glass!
+Do you know that over 90% of UV can pass through light cloud, at half a metre depth under water UV is still 40% as intense as it is at the surface, and some UV can pass through glass!

 Solar UV